MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-ai.md

 ## AIExtract

-Extract specified entities such as registration numbers, phone numbers, or names of people.
+Extracts specified entities such as registration numbers, phone numbers, or names of people.

 #### Input for AIExtract